 Liveable city - In the future Johannesburg will offer good quality of life to all its citizens.
-If Johannesburg is liveable, it will ensure investments in human and social capital, traditional and modern (ICT) communication, infrastructure, transport, sustainable economic development and offer a high quality of life, with a wise management of natural resources, through participatory action.
-Johannesburg will offer its diverse communities opportunities for rich public life and debate in smart, high-quality urban environments.
+If Johannesburg is liveable, it will ensure investments in human and social capital, traditional and modern (ICT) communication, infrastructure, transport,

 It is within this particular framework that UJ must also determine its actions as member of the city's community.
 The university's responsibility to the greater community of Johannesburg, the local environment and specifically its micro-environment comprising its campuses and environs, is to actively engage in ways to reduce the harmful impact it and its stakeholders have on the environment through the effective management of our carbon equivalent footprint and overall resource usage.